janmilosh/coating-animation/README.md

-#Coating line animation
+# Coating line animation

-This animation was created with D3.js.
+This is an animation of a coating line.
+It was created with D3.js.
+Watch it run at [http://janmilosh.github.io/coating-animation](http://janmilosh.github.io/coating-animation).